Divya-Daraniya369/Fitness-Application/README.md

 - [HomePage](https://github.com/Divya-Daraniya369/Fitness-Application/blob/main/GUI_1.png)
 - [User_Choice](https://github.com/Divya-Daraniya369/Fitness-Application/blob/main/GUI_2.png)

-## Exercise A for Advanced Software Engineering

 ### General
 A Fitness Application is found in this repository.
 That user can assess their BMR(Basal Metabolic Rate), BMI(Body Mass Index), and track their calories depending on activity levels, as well as a wide range of dietary ingredients such as protein, carbs, fat, sugar, and vitamins.
 Furthermore, this software makes their lives easier, particularly in terms of health.

-## Exercise B for Advanced Software Engineering

 ### 1 Git